A Complete Guide to Sample Size Re-estimation

 Key principle: SSR is not about “fishing” for significance.
 It is a pre-planned mechanism written into the protocol before the trial begins, with rules that preserve the validity of the final analysis.

-Can you combine both?
-In principle, a trial could include both a blinded SSR (for nuisance parameters) and an unblinded SSR (for effect size) at different interim fractions.
-In practice, this is rare and adds complexity.
-Choose the approach that addresses your primary source of uncertainty.
+Can you combine them?
+In principle a trial could include a blinded SSR for nuisance parameters and an unblinded SSR for effect size at different interim fractions, but this is rare.
+Single-arm SSR does not combine with the two-arm variants—it is a different design.
+Choose the single approach that addresses your primary source of uncertainty.

 III.
 Blinded SSR: How It Works